keystonejs/keystone/docs/api/validation.md

 ## Validators

 - `depthLimit`: limit nesting depth of queries
-- `definitionLimit`: limit number of defintions (queries, fragments, mutations)
+- `definitionLimit`: limit number of definitions (queries, fragments, mutations)
 - `fieldLimit`: limit total number of fields returned in results

 The following query has one definition, four fields, and a total depth of three: